pingcap/docs-cn/system-variables.md

 ### tidb_force_priority

-- Scope: SESSION
+- Scope: INSTANCE
 - Default value: `NO_PRIORITY`
 - This variable is used to change the default priority for statements executed on a TiDB server.
 A use case is to ensure that a particular user that is performing OLAP queries receives lower priority than users performing OLTP queries.
 - You can set the value of this variable to `NO_PRIORITY`, `LOW_PRIORITY`, `DELAYED` or `HIGH_PRIORITY`.

 ### tidb_general_log

-- Scope: SERVER
+- Scope: INSTANCE
 - Default value: 0
 - This variable is used to set whether to record all the SQL statements in the log.